Return of Fury II - Development

 Mind made up at last, I wanted this new game to be at least twice the size of Return of Fury.
 However, even with somewhat lighter memory footprint than the original, I found myself struggling to lay out the memory usage efficiently.
 Obviously, I'm not a rockstar coder consuming Chippy-MOS® cereals for breakfast and dinner.

-After some meditating while curled up in a fetal position until as late as February of 2024 A.D., I finally had the answer: Cartridge - It's all Cartridge.
+Curled up in a fetal position, I meditated until as late as February of 2024 A.D., but finally had the answer: Cartridge - It's all Cartridge.
 Shuffle stuff around - easy peasy.
 Virtually unlimited possiblities?
 Dangerous, but I'll handle it.
 Minimal headache?
 You're welcome.
 Heavy burden lifted off sore vintage organs?
 Thank you, madam.
 Got any change?

 Phew.
 Finally, a decision that felt like going in the right direction.